 - Title II of the ADA, on state and local government programs and services

-- Title III of the ADA, on places of public accommodation and commercial facilities
+- Title III of the ADA, on places of public accommodation, websites and other digital properties and commercial facilities

 The Americans with Disabilities Act (ADA) prioritizes accessibility among people with disabilities through establishing requirements for involved employers and owners in employment, state and local governments' programs, public accommodations and commercial facilities.
-These requirements allow people with disabilities equal opportunities in these areas, supporting their rights.
+These requirements enable individuals with disabilities to participate fully in society, ensuring their rights are upheld.

 Definition of Disability